hparracho/Xarmlib/README.md

 - The Delegate class is based on the [Delegate](https://github.com/nikitablack/cpp-tests/blob/master/Delegate/Delegate.h) implementation from [Nikita Chernyi](https://github.com/nikitablack).
 A detailed description of the original implementation can be found [here](https://nikitablack.github.io/2016/04/12/Generic-C-delegates.html).
 - The low level peripheral drivers for the LPC81x family of MCUs are based on the [NXP LPCOpen LPC8xx](https://www.nxp.com/downloads/en/libraries/lpcopen_3_02_lpcxpresso_nxp_lpcxpresso_812.zip) supplied by NXP.
 All rights reserved. (c) 2017 NXP B.V.
 - The low level peripheral drivers for the LPC84x family of MCUs are based on the [LPC845 Example Code Bundle MCUXpresso](https://www.nxp.com/downloads/en/software/LPC845-Example-Code-Bundle-MCUXpresso.zip) supplied by NXP.
 All rights reserved. (c) 2017 NXP B.V.

-## Additional Contributors:
-- [Emanuel Pinto](https://github.com/emanuelpinto) is an official contributor to this library and some of the code is based on his original work.
+- The low level peripheral drivers for the LPC408x/7x family of MCUs are based on the [NXP LPCOpen LPC40xx](https://www.nxp.com/downloads/en/libraries/lpcopen_2_10_lpcxpresso_ea_devkit_4088.zip) supplied by NXP.
+All rights reserved. (c) 2014 NXP B.V.